enel-gdh-educational/katacoda-scenarios/version-control/remotes/01-set_env.md

 ### Step 1 - Set environment

 In this step we will initialize the environment required for following steps.
+This will simulate a network where different actors collaborate.

+In this network there will be *two types* of repositories: *bare* and *non-bare*.
+**Bare** repos contain no copy of working source files but only the information for versioning.
+They are customarily given a *.git* extension

-It will consist of:
+Being extremely simple, the network we will create will consist of:

-- a remote repository containing revision history
+- a remote repository containing only revision history (**bare**)
 - a remote working directory containing revision history and copies of project files
 - a local working directory containing revision history and copies of project files

 We will see three ways of initializing a *git* repository:

 - with `git init` command, which creates an empty Git repository.
 Running `git init` in an existing repository will create a `.git` folder and will not overwrite contents of the folder
 - with `git init --bare`, which creates a bare repository.
-Bare repos contain no working or checked out copy of your source files and are customarily given a *.git* extension
 - with `git clone <url to clone from> <directory name>` command, which creates a local copy of the repository at `<url to clone from>` which includes also version control history. `<directory name>` is optional

 ---